CXWorld/CapFrameX/README.md

 ## Options
 ![Screenshot](Images/01_global_options.png)
-* Moving average window size = The number of frames that are used for the average line in the frametime chart.(Analysis View)
+* Graph filter window size = The time period in which the filtered FPS graphs are being averaged(Analysis & Comparison View)
-* FPS values rounding digits = The number of decimals for the FPS values
+* FPS values decimals = The number of decimals for the FPS values
 * Stuttering factor = The factor a frametime has to be above average to be counted as stutter.(Analysis View)
+* Start with windows & Start minimized = Autostart option and starting in tray
 * Screenshot directory = The directory in which your screenshots are saved.
 * Hardware info source = What will be written into the capture file as your CPU, GPU and RAM config.
   Automatic detection: What's delivered by the system
   Custom description: What you write into the text boxes below
+* Capture file mode = How capture files are saved
+  JSON: Standard JSON file
+  JSON + CSV: Additional CSV file that won't be used by CX but can be opened to get a better view on the raw PresentMon data

 ## Capture view
 Here you can set your capture hotkey, the capture time(0=unlimited), choose if and how precise you want to log sensor data(like CPU/GPU load and power) and set the hotkey response sounds.